UMN-Hydro/GSFLOW-GRASS/README.md

 | version | Optional: GRASS GIS version number without any "." characters.<br>We used **73**<br>Option is not currently used.<br>(Will be used to run this while starting GRASS in the background)

 ### Step 2.
-Running GRASS GIS and generating output
+Running GRASS GIS to build the model domain

 #### Launch GRASS GIS and create your location